clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/virt-manager.rst

       :scale: 100%
       :alt: New VM Ready to begin the installation dialog box

-      Figure 10: New VM Ready to begin the installation dialog box
+      Figure 10: New VM dialog box, step 5: Ready to begin the installation

 #.
 Customize the installation process by changing the firmware from `BIOS` to
-   `UEFI x86_64`.
+   `UEFI x86_64`. |CL| requires UEFI firmware.
 In the `Firmware` field, select the :file:`UEFI x86_64:/usr/share/qemu/OVMF.fd` entry as shown in Figure 11 and select the :guilabel:`Apply` button.

    .. figure:: figures/virtmgr/virt-manager-11.png
       :scale: 100%